NityaSu/autowallet/README.md

 - `sunik.pay` — $82.40 (Sunik Codes)
 - `midas.pay` — $24.00 (Midas Wang)

 Send from Sunik to Midas, then hard-refresh: the ledger keeps the transfer.
-Log out and sign in as Midas to see the credit.

-Or create an account on `/login` (handle like `nina.pay`).
-New accounts start with **$50.00** fake money.
+You can also create an account from the login page.

 ## Deploy (Vercel)